 - The breach of any of the loans can lead to the payment of a fine of up to Rs 1 crore.

-- The other penalties shall apply based on the level of offense that has a serious implication of failing to adhere to the rules of the Act.
+- The other penalties shall apply based on the level of offence that has a serious implication of failing to adhere to the rules of the Act.

 The above-mentioned are some of the important portions of the Credit Information Companies (Regulations) Act, 2005.
 There is more to it, for which, you may refer to the official website of any of the credit bureaus.